MasoniteFramework/docs/README.md

 ```
 {% endcode %}

 > This should show a list of command options.
 If it doesn't then you may have installed the masonite cli incorrectly.
-Try uninstalling it and be sure to run it with a `--user` flag.
+Try uninstalling it and be sure when you install it you install it with a `--user` flag like `pip install masonite-cli --user`.

 We are currently only interested in the `craft new` command.
 To create a new project just run: